Joey Bart Player Props: Giants vs. Padres

 Joey Bart At The Plate

+- In 58.3% of his 12 games this season, Bart has picked up at least one hit.
+He's also had three multi-hit games.

-- In 12 games played this season, he has not hit a long ball.
+- In 12 games played this season, he has not hit a home run.

 - Bart has not driven in a run this year.